railsbridge/bridge_troll/README.markdown

 rails s
 ```

 Go to http://localhost:3000/ and verify your success!
 You can play with the app locally to become more familiar with it.

+Pro-tip: Confirming Users Locally
+* outgoing emails are logged, so if you scroll back in your terminal window, you can see the contents of the confirmation email and copy/paste the confirmation link into your browser
-(Pro-tip: to create a valid user without setting up email, run User.last.confirm! in the Rails console after signing up.)
+* or create a valid user for most recent signup, run `rails console`: `User.last.confirm!`

 ### Running tests